MicrosoftEdge/WebView2Feedback/specs/Workers.md

                 if (sharedWorker)
                 {
-                    wil::com_ptr<ICoreWebView2StagingWorker> worker =
-                        sharedWorker.try_query<ICoreWebView2StagingWorker>();

-                    if (worker)
-                    {
                     wil::unique_cotaskmem_string ScriptUri;
-                      CHECK_FAILURE(worker->get_ScriptUri(&ScriptUri));
+                    CHECK_FAILURE(sharedWorker->get_ScriptUri(&ScriptUri));

                     // Subscribe to worker destroyed event
-                      worker->add_Destroyed(
-                          Callback<ICoreWebView2StagingWorkerDestroyedEventHandler>(
+                    sharedWorker->add_Destroyed(
+                        Callback<ICoreWebView2SharedWorkerDestroyedEventHandler>(
                             [this, &ScriptUri](
-                                  ICoreWebView2StagingWorker* sender,
+                                ICoreWebView2SharedWorker* sender,
                                 IUnknown* args) -> HRESULT
                             {
                                 /*Cleanup on worker destruction*/
                                 return S_OK;
                             })
                             .Get(),
                         nullptr);

                     LogMessage(L"Shared Worker has been created with the script located at the " + std::wstring(ScriptUri.get()));

                     // The host application leverages a shared worker to sustain
                     // a WebSocket connection, facilitating real-time updates.
                     // The initiation of the WebSocket connection is raised by a
                     // message from the host app to the shared worker via the
                     // PostMessage API.
 The shared worker then establishes the
                     // WebSocket connection, receives real-time updates, and
                     // relays these updates back to the host application.
-                      PostMessageToWorker(worker);
-                    }
+                    PostMessageToWorker(sharedWorker);
                 }

                 return S_OK;